History of the Child Support Program

 - Healthy Family Relationships.

-You can periodically review the Federal Office of Child Support Enforcement to be conversant in this program for your own awareness as well as to inform your customers what can be found on the federal child support office web page.
+You can periodically review the Federal Office of Child Support Services to be conversant in this program for your own awareness as well as to inform your customers what can be found on the federal child support office web page.

 Other resources can also be found at the National Child Support Enforcement Association.